ManaasGupta/Project/Readme.md

 ### Getting Started:-
 For using a project follow Below Steps:
-step 1 - Click on the porject folder
+step 1 - Click on the project folder

 step 2 - Create a virtual environment